evanrosa/wine-ML-capstone-2018/README.md

 > Note: Scores of `2` mean that a requirement has been completely fulfilled, while `3` is typically reserved for bonus objectives.

+Your final project is therefore out of a total of 7 points.
+A 6 or higher is required for passing this assessment, and passing this assessment is required for passing this course.
+Do not count on receiving 3s, as they are given subjectively to above-and-beyond analyses.

 ---